redwoodjs/redwood/docs/docs/cli-commands.md

 >
 > By lightweight wrapper, we mean that we're handling some flags under the hood for you.
 > You can use the Prisma CLI directly (`yarn prisma`), but letting Redwood act as a proxy (`yarn redwood prisma`) saves you a lot of keystrokes.
-> For example, Redwood adds the `--preview-feature` and `--schema=api/db/schema.prisma` flags automatically.
+> For example, Redwood adds the `--schema=api/db/schema.prisma` flags automatically.
 >
 > If you want to know exactly what `yarn redwood prisma <command>` runs, which flags it's passing, etc., it's right at the top:
 >